The Story So Far - as told by Pieter van der Werf

 I am exploring ways how to strengthen the supply chain in this part of the process, encompassing heritage, history and future, and give new meaning, relevance and purpose to Scottish wool and my designs.

 The ‘making of’ of the products is unique in Scotland because I own the whole process on this scale.
 I consider all facets of the process - including collecting the wool - an integral part of the craft process.

 It is done by hand: I collect and wash and treat approx. 70 ‘raw’ fleeces each year at the studio.
 Hot water and heat required for the processes is provided by firewood, processed by myself.

-The natural dye I use from 2014 onwards is created from local plants like heather flower, cowslip and Scottish thistle I collect from the land surrounding the studio.
+The natural dyes I use from 2014 onwards is created from plants like heather, cowslip and Scottish thistle I collect from the land surrounding the studio and further afield.
 I am creating a 'plant bank' of the vegetable materials available in this part of Scotland.

 For research purposes I’ve visited Uist Wool with its scouring facilities and visited mills and weavers on Harris and Lewis to investigate collaborating in the process.

 I design & make large-scale textile products up to 5 m2.
 I apply an ancient felting technique to create contemporary wall pieces, rugs and fabrics, the latter being used in light fixtures and shades using the latest LED technology.